-MARGARET HOOKS has written extensively on the life and work of artists, among them Leonora Carrington, Frida Kahlo, Tina Modotti, Max Ernst and Edward James.
+MARGARET HOOKS has written extensively on the life and work of artists, among them Leonora Carrington, Frida Kahlo, Tina Modotti, Dorothea Tanning, Max Ernst and Edward James.
 Her recent writing provides new insight into the relationship and collaborative works of Carrington with the Surrealist painter Max Ernst.

-Surreal Lovers, her most recent book, recounts the intertwined relationships of the enigmatic Ernst with Carrington, and seven other important women in his life – Dorothea Tanning, Leonor Fini, Meret Oppenheim, Luise Straus, Peggy Guggenheim, Marie-Berthe Aurenche and Gala Dali – during the years that spanned two world wars, encompassed the eruption of Dada and the rise and demise of Surrealism, while shifting the center of the art world from Paris to New York.
+Surreal Lovers, her latest book, recounts the intertwined relationships of the enigmatic Ernst with Carrington, and seven other important women in his life – Dorothea Tanning, Leonor Fini, Meret Oppenheim, Luise Straus, Peggy Guggenheim, Marie-Berthe Aurenche and Gala Dali – during the years that spanned two world wars, encompassed the eruption of Dada and the rise and demise of Surrealism, while shifting the center of the art world from Paris to New York.

 Her monograph Surreal Eden is the first major book on Surrealist art patron and poet Edward James and the fantastic structures he created in the rain forest near Xilitla in Mexico.

 For more information, reviews & excerpts, click on book titles on the right.

-Copyright © 2018 Margaret Hooks.
+Copyright © 2021 The Estate of Margaret Hooks.

-This website and its contents are the copyright of Margaret Hooks and the authors of the images.
+This website and its contents are the copyright of The Estate of Margaret Hooks and the authors of the images.
 Any redistribution or reproduction of part or all of the content in any form is prohibited without the express written permission of the copyright holders.
 It should not be transmitted or stored in any other website or other form of electronic retrieval system.